Augmenta-tech/UnrealLiveLinkAugmenta-Demo/README.md

 ![](https://github.com/Augmenta-tech/UnrealLiveLinkAugmenta-Demo/blob/marketplace-demo/Resources/Documentation/Images/AugmentaClusterManagerDiagram.jpg)

-An example of this setup is shown in the level LiveLinkAugmentaDemo_AugmentaClusterManager_nDisplay.
-Notice in the level there is an AugmentaManager, an AugmentaClusterManager, linked to the AugmentaManager, and an AugmentaClusterVisualizer, linked to the AugmentaClusterManager.
+An example of this setup is shown in the level LiveLinkAugmentaDemo_AugmentaClusterManager.
+Notice in the level there is an AugmentaManager, an AugmentaClusterManager receiving the events fropm the AugmentaManager, and an AugmentaVisualizer receiving the events from the AugmentaClusterManager.

 The AugmentaClusterManager propagate cluster events from the incoming Augmenta events from the AugmentaManager, while the AugmentaClusterVisualizer listen to the AugmentaClusterManager events for the instantiation and update of the visualization objects.